 Alternatively, the non-naturalist might point out that the charge of explanatory impotence itself must refer to evaluative properties (see Sayre-McCord 1988b).
 For the naturalist’s objection must be that the best explanation of our experiences does not presuppose the existence of moral properties of the sort the non-naturalist has in mind.
 After all, if any old explanation you like would do then the non-naturalist could no doubt provide some mediocre explanations of our experiences that made reference to non-natural moral properties.
 Once the naturalist allows that there are non-moral evaluative properties that are relevant to the assessment of theories there is room for the non-naturalist to argue that moral evaluative properties need not be all that different (metaphysically and epistemologically) and hence no more problematic than the evaluative properties presupposed by the objection.
 Moreover, this line of argument suggests that there is something self-defeating about the naturalist’s epistemological principle.
 It requires that we believe in properties only if they figure in the best explanation of our experiences.
 However, it is not clear that the property of being a good explanation itself figures in the best explanation of our experiences.
 In which case, the epistemological principle seems to recommend its own rejection.
 The problem here is very similar to a problem facing verificationist theories of meaning which seemed to entail their own meaninglessness.
 Presumably the naturalist’s best strategy is to argue that the values she has in mind are purely naturalistic ones that we do have independent reason to accept because they figure in the best explanations of our experiences.
 Whether this strategy is plausible will depend on the details of the naturalistic theory on offer.

 Second, the non-naturalist might argue that the motivating power of moral judgements is a trifling semantic truth rather than a deep metaphysical one.
-On this account, moral judgements are individuated not just in terms of their content but in terms of the motivations of the person making the judgement.
+On this account, moral judgements are individuated not just in terms of their content but in terms of the motivations of the person making the judgement (see Tresan 2006, though he develops this approach on behalf of naturalism).
 So on this account someone who recognizes the property of goodness but is completely unmoved by it does not thereby have a moral belief.
-Only when the person has the appropriate motivations does the belief count as moral (see Tresan 2002).
+Only when the person has the appropriate motivations does the belief count as moral.
 It is unclear, however, whether this account adequately meets the objection insofar as it leaves it a mystery why we should individuate moral beliefs in just this way.
 Intuitively, it is something about the special nature of the content of moral judgement that explains why they are action-guiding, but on this account the content need not play any role whatsoever in the explanation.

 A third reply to Mackie is similar to the second one but tries to improve on it by offering an explanation of the relationship between the content of a moral judgement and the appropriate motivation.
 The general idea is that moral properties can be recognized only by someone with certain motivations.
 It might be held that one cannot recognize something as cruel, for example, unless one disapproves of it (at least a little bit) and that cruelty is a non-natural moral property.
 This proposal differs from the second one in that it holds that moral judgements are individuated entirely in terms of their content and not even partly in terms of their motivational context.
 It just claims that judgements with certain contents cannot be made without certain motivational states (see, e.g., McDowell 1998).
 Whereas the second suggestion was semantic (“motivation on the cheap,” one might say), this reply is in part metaphysical and requires substantial work in the philosophy of mind.
 In adopting this strategy, the non-naturalist takes on the burden of explaining why judgements with a distinctively moral content require appropriate motivations and this is likely to be no easy task.
 Cruelty, for example, presumably is a moral concept but intuitively someone can believe that an action would be cruel and simply not give a damn.
 Indeed, intuitively it seems possible for someone to take the cruelty of an action to be an attractive feature or a reason to perform the action—schoolyard bullies nicely illustrate this possibility (a similar point is made in Blackburn 1998: 100) .
 Nor does the thesis that cruelty is a non-natural property make the defense of this view in the philosophy of mind any easier.